 Just as you would add your prayer intentions before praying the Rosary, add your prayer intentions before praying the Divine Office.

-For compline you will either do an examination of conscience or pray the "Our Father."
+For Compline you will either do an Examination of Conscience or pray the "Our Father."

 Traditionally the "Our Father" is said in partial silence, which is why you'll hear a long silence at the beginning of the "Our Father" in three different spots during the hours.

-Bishop, Confessor, and Doctor of the Church
+-- St. Hilary Bishop, Confessor and Doctor of the Church --

 III Class